What is addiction?

 Addiction is a condition that results when a person ingests a substance (e.g., alcohol, cocaine, nicotine) or engages in an activity (e.g., gambling, sex, shopping) that can be pleasurable but the continued use/act of which becomes compulsive and interferes with ordinary life responsibilities such as work, relationships, or health.

-BC Drug and Alcohol Treatment Centre
+Drug and Alcohol Recovery Centre

-BC Drug and Alcohol Treatment Programs
+Drug and Alcohol Recovery Programs

 We assist and support you on your path of wellness.
 Overcoming “Hurdles, Hurts and Hopes” will become part of your future.
 All journeys we have been on are what makes us who we are today and tomorrow.

-Fees For Drug and Alcohol Rehab
+Fees For Drug and Alcohol Recovery Programs

-BC Drug and Alcohol Interventions
+Drug and Alcohol Interventions

 “Can you learn to deal with a person’s addiction?
 Yes, you can.
 Most private treatment centres have people available to help others understand substance abuse.
 They know what motivates the substance abuser and what triggers the relapses, and more.
 They can help families find solutions through different means, and the importance of intervention will never be overstated.
 A well-orchestrated intervention will save a life.
 Call, get help!”

-She states the vital importance to call upon this service, especially when your loved one is either unwilling or unable to see the need to stop their destructive actions.
+It is of vital importance to call upon this service, especially when your loved one is either unwilling or unable to see the need to stop their destructive actions.
 To help, a family must consider the intervention process as a solution to the problem.